FlabbyOwl/test2/CodeBook.md

 - only.act	character vector (length = 6) unique names of activities
 - tidy.data	creating empty data frame
 - for {} 	for each subject and each activity:
---creating temporary data frame temp.df.
-It equals subsetting one number of subject and one activity -- avg.data	numeric vector which includes mean values of each column of temp.df, besides columns "subject" and "activity" (length = 66)
+- creating temporary data frame temp.df.
+It equals subsetting one number of subject and one activity
+- avg.data	numeric vector which includes mean values of each column of temp.df, besides columns "subject" and "activity" (length = 66)
--- avg.data.n	data frame (lke a row) with 1 observation and 68 variables
+- avg.data.n	data frame (lke a row) with 1 observation and 68 variables
--- tidy.data	data frame which needed.
+- tidy.data	data frame which needed.
 Each observation of tidy_data is one avg.data.n.
 Dimension tidy-data = 180 observation and 68 variables. where first two variables are "subject" and "activity"

 -writing tidy_data to "./tidy_average_data.txt" (row.name=FALSE)